[HISTORY: Adopted by the Board of Commissioners of the City of Ventnor City as indicated in article histories. Amendments noted where applicable.]

 [Added 5-18-2017 by Ord.
 No. 2017-19]

-The City of Ventnor City reserves the right to revoke any beach privileges granted under this chapter for any violations of its provisions or other rules and regulations and to retake and impound any beach identification badge or permit which has been improperly used or obtained.
+The City of Ventnor City reserves the right to revoke any beach privileges granted under this article for any violations of its provisions or other rules and regulations and to retake and impound any beach identification badge or permit which has been improperly used or obtained.
 Such revocation shall not preclude the imposition of any other penalties provided for such violation.

 [Amended 2-2-1989 by Ord.
 No. 8903; 1-9-1997 by Ord.
 No. 9616]